Prompt Library · 36 prompts

 20 suggestions in three categories (descriptive/conceptual/invented) with an explanation for each.

-- Language: [should it work in English, another language, or both?]
+- Language: [should it work in Swedish, English, or both?]

 What I do NOT want: